 Walks:Long Distance Walks

-This accommodation is by the sea, is available to individuals, is an 'Eco Hostel', has a pub within walking distance, has availability this Christmas and this New Year and is on the Small Hostels Map and the Skye and the Hebrides map.
+This accommodation is by the sea, is available to individuals, is an 'Eco Hostel' and has a pub within walking distance.
+It is on the Re-opening for Summer 2020 page, the Small Hostels Map and the Skye and the Hebrides map.